datalad/datalad/paper.md

 or as a core technology behind another tool or a larger platform.
 [TemplateFlow](http://templateflow.github.io/) [@Ciric_2021] uses DataLad for the management of existing and orchestration of new submissions of neuroimaging templates.
 [OpenNeuro](http://openneuro.org) uses DataLad for data logistics with data deposition to a public S3 bucket.
-[CONP-PCNO](https://github.com/CONP-PCNO/) adopts aforementioned modular composition to deliver a rich collection of datasets with public or restricted access to data.
+[CONP-PCNO](https://github.com/CONP-PCNO/) adopts aforementioned features for modular composition and nesting to deliver a rich collection of datasets with public or restricted access to data.
 [ReproMan](http://reproman.repronim.org) integrates with DataLad to provide version control and data logistics.
 [www.datalad.org/integrations.html](https://www.datalad.org/integrations.html) provides a more complete list of DataLad usage and integration with other projects, and @Hanke_2021 provides a systematic depiction of DataLad as a dRDM used by a number of projects.